esteblock/pba-cryptography-group-6-activity-3/README.md

 2.- Playerws bet on their card.
 3.- Players use a linear strategy on their card (0 to 100%/13) (If they have A means that they either win or draw) 4.- Players bet their strategy.
+5.- chey choose as common bet the minimum of each
 5.- Player with highest card wins and take the money, if there is a draw nothing happens.
 6.- continues until one player does not have more momney